 Let’s get cracking!

-A Networks switch is a device used to connect devices within a wired network.
+A network switch is a device used to connect devices within a wired network.
 A network switch provides additional ports to which devices can connect.
-These devices could be anything from Laptops, Printers, CCTV, Servers or even another switch.
-In an enterprise environment it is common to have multiple switches to provide the number of ports required.
+These devices could be anything from Laptops, Printers, CCTV, Servers, or even another switch.
+In an enterprise environment, it is common to have multiple switches to provide the number of ports required.

-Layer 3 – Layer 3 switches have the same functionality a layer 2 switches with the added ability to identify devices based on IP addresses.
+Layer 3 switches have the same functionality as layer 2 switches, with the added ability to identify devices based on IP addresses.
 These switches often support other advanced features such as DHCP Servers and routing protocols.
 These switches can often be found at the distribution layer or core of the network.
 These switches can use fibre connections that offer faster port speeds.
-It is also common to see redundancy build into these switches with additional fans and power supplies.
+It is also common to see redundancy built into these switches with additional fans and power supplies.

-Switches connects devices within a local area network, for example a laptop and a printer.
-A router is the bridge between the internet and the local area network.
+Switches connect devices within a local area network, for example, a laptop and a printer.
+A router is the bridge between the Internet and the local area network.

-Networks switches can cost anywhere between £100’s to £10,000’s of pounds and sometimes even more.
-The price of a switch depends on the capabilities of the switch.
+Network switches can cost anywhere between £100’s to £10,000’s of pounds and sometimes even more.
+The price of a switch depends on its capabilities.

-The following list provide some of the factors that can influence the price of a switch.
+The following list outlines some factors that can influence the price of a switch.

 Both terms are synonymous and can be used interchangeably.